mikechau/ansible-rails.deploy/README.md

 This is a role for deploying `Ruby on Rails` applications, for rolling upgrades via `Haproxy` and `Phusion Passenger`.

-Currently it assumes you want:
+Currently it assumes you are using:

 - Haproxy
 - Phusion Passenger Standalone